wan19990901/Bayesian_Adpative_Sampling/README.md

 ## Introduction

-Inspired by the success of Deepseek-R1-Zero and several replications of PPO training which achieve superior performance on mathematical reasoning and demonstrate the “Aha moment” with Supervised Fine-tuning, we are curious about alternative algorithms in RL in this scenario.
+Inspired by the success of Deepseek-R1-Zero and several replications of PPO training which achieve superior performance on mathematical reasoning and demonstrate the “Aha moment” during RL training, we are curious about alternative algorithms in RL in this scenario.
 In this project, we implement rule-based RL from Qwen2.5-MATH-7B-base using iterative DPO and rejection sampling (RAFT), which are efficient and easy to implement.
 We train the models using the prompt set from the MATH training set and Numina-Math, and evaluate the models on AIME24, AMC23, MATH500, Minerva Math, and OlympiadBench.
 After several iterations, our models achieve an overall accuracy of 49.7% for DPO after SFT warm-up, 47.0% for DPO starting from the Base Model, and 44.4% for RAFT, compared to 33.9% for the Base Model.
 We list the result as follows:

 <div align="center">